 01 of 07

-Wonton’s are a type of dumpling that are very popular in Chinese cuisine.
-There are numerous ways to prepare the fillings and you can use all sorts of ingredients to prepare different kind of fillings.
-Fillings can be meat based, seafood, vegetarian or even vegan.
+Wontons are a type of dumpling that is very popular in Chinese cuisine.
+There are numerous ways to prepare the fillings and you can use all sorts of ingredients to prepare different kinds of fillings.
+Fillings can be meat-based, seafood, vegetarian or even vegan.

-There are also different names for wontons in different areas of China and with that different ways to cook them.
-For example, people in Sichuan call wontons “Chao Shou” (抄手) and chao shou are usually folded into a triangle and served... in a sesame paste, chili and Sichuan peppercorn oil.
-Due to the colour of the chili oil this dish ha also gained the name “red oil wonton” (紅油抄手).
+There are also different names for wontons in different areas of China, and different ways to cook them.
+For example, people in Sichuan call wontons “Chao Shou” (抄手) and chao shou are usually folded into a triangle and served in a sesame... paste, chili, and Sichuan peppercorn oil.
+Due to the color of the chili oil this dish has also gained the name “red oil wonton.” (紅油抄手).

-Cantonese people like to make shrimp filled wontons with some minced pork and they are usually served with noodles, broth and vegetables.
-Cantonese people called it “wantan” (雲吞).
+Cantonese people like to make shrimp filled wontons with some minced pork, and they are usually served with noodles, broth, and vegetables.

 You can purchase wonton wrappers from Asian/Chinese supermarket but if you want to make wonton wrappers yourself or there are no Asian/ Chinese supermarkets in your local area, then you can have a look at the article “ Chinese Wonton Wrapper Recipes”.
 I have included three different recipes to make wonton wrappers.
 You can choose anyone you like to make some wonton wrappers at home.